 Full data privacy, though not conceivable, and absolute freedom from advertising on social platforms is possible – but at a cost.
 This was reiterated recently by the COO of Facebook who admittedly confirmed that opting out of the terms to have your data sold or used would lead to you having to pay to use Facebook in future.
 They had just not put this in place but will now forcibly have to make it a clearly visible option.

-The fact of the matter is we are in an era of Big Data, Internet of Things (IoT) and AI – all which require data to analyse.
+The fact of the matter is we are in an era of Big Data, Internet of Things (IoT) and AI – all which require data to analyze.
 These platforms are thus here to stay and still serve their specific functions well.
 More importantly, they’re also the livelihood for many small-to-medium-sized businesses.
 Though many were reluctant at first, pretty much every company now has a Facebook, Twitter or Instagram page to showcase and communicate with their clients via the newly termed phrase ‘social engagement’ – a strong branding and marketing tool.

 And if you think you are out of it by leaving one platform, just remember this: Facebook owns WhatsApp & Instagram; Google owns YouTube; Microsoft owns LinkedIn and so on – there is nowhere to hide if complete online privacy is important to you.
 And let’s not forget your web-browser – not many people actively use ad-blockers unaware that even their browsing data is being scanned and processed always by external third-parties companies.